Cold Feet and Hands, Warming them up

-Whatever the cause of your cold feet or hands, you'll want to do something about it, here are some practical suggestions to help you make it through the cold months without your icy extremities bringing you down or keeping you indoors.
+Some practical suggestions to warm up your cold feet or hands, to help you make it through the cold months without your icy extremities bringing you down.

-There are many reasons for having feet or hands that feel cold, it is an effect of a number of medical or physiological conditions and if you are particularly badly affected consulting a doctor could be a good move as it may be indicative of some underlying condition.
-For instance, the poor circulation resulting from Raynaud's Disease may be a contributing factor to having cold hands and feet or arthritis can can make cold weather just painful.
+There are many reasons for having feet or hands that feel cold, it can be an effect of a number of medical or physiological conditions and if you are particularly badly affected consulting a doctor is a good move as it may be indicative of some underlying condition.
+For instance anemia or poor circulation resulting from Raynaud's Disease may be a contributing factor to having cold hands and feet or arthritis can make cold weather just painful.

 The most frequent cause of cold extremities however is to be female.
 Not that some men don't suffer in a similar manner, it's just that women overwhelmingly suffer from cold hands and feet more than men do.
 The pay off for this is that women are less likely to suffer from hypothermia than men are as they are better at retaining heat in the body core.
 This may have been of use when living in caves and dressing in ill fitting furs, but is rather a thin advantage these days.

 I refer to feet and legs in what follows, but it also applies to hands and arms.

-You can't have warm hands or feet in isolation
+You won't have warm hands or feet in isolation